-Additionally, some of these business and technology superstars have daily routines and habits that they stick to fastidiously.
-Read on to learn how incredibly successful business people stay happy and healthy.
+Additionally, many of these big names have daily routines and habits that they stick to fastidiously.
+Click through to find out how these extremely successful people manage their time in order to stay happy and healthy.

-There's no denying that Warren Buffett, commonly known as the "Wizard of Omaha," is one of the most successful people alive.
-In fact, Forbes.com ranked Buffett as the second wealthiest man in America in 2015.
+There’s no denying that Warren Buffett, commonly known as the “Oracle of Omaha,” is one of the most successful people alive.
+In fact, Forbes ranked Buffett as the third-wealthiest man in America in October 2017.
 Chairman and CEO of Berkshire Hathaway, Buffett is also a highly successful investor and well-known philanthropist.

 So, how does he stay so happy and healthy (and wealthy)?

-Buffett, according to a MarketWatch article, likes to spend at least six hours a day reading newspapers and annual reports.
-According to Safal Niveshak, an Indian website for investors, Buffett also tends to keep to himself, opting to spend time alone or with a close inner circle of friends and family.
+Buffett, according to MarketWatch, likes to spend at least six hours a day reading newspapers and annual reports.
+Buffett also tends to keep to himself, opting to spend time alone or with a close inner circle of friends and family.

-Founder and president of My Mom Knows Best, Josephine Geraci notes that success hasn't affected Buffett's core values.
-According to Geraci, “Warren Buffett always lived within his means, never cared what other people thought about him, followed his gut and found his happiness in life's simple pleasures—family, a modest home and an honest living."
+Founder and president of My Mom Knows Best, Josephine Geraci, notes that success hasn’t affected Buffett’s core values.
+“Warren Buffett always lived within his means, never cared what other people thought about him, followed his gut and found his happiness in life’s simple pleasures — family, a modest home and an honest living.”